finrocmirror/make_builder/readme.txt

    ant

-3) Replace the <MCAHOME>/script/mcasetenv.py script with the modified version found in
+3) Replace the <MCAHOME>/script/mcasetenv.py script with the modified version found in <MCAHOME>/make_builder/script/ .
-   <MCAHOME>/make_builder/script/mcasetenv.

    It has two modifications:
    - The path also includes (<MCAHOME>/make_builder/script)
-   - It accepts alternative targets (with -t; see below)
+   - It accepts alternative targets (with the -t command line option; see below)

 4) Set MCA environment variable (in <MCAHOME> directory):